 If there is pain or bleeding that doesn't stop right away, you should call 911.

 Lastly, make sure you tell your doctor about any falls at your next visit.
-Also bring it up if you felt faint or dizzy before the fall.
+Let your provider know if you felt faint or dizzy before the fall.

 SIGN IN to share your comments or REGISTER today to become a Connect member.